Skip to main content

 Stage one

-In semester one of your first year, (Stage 1), you will do a series of overlapping experimental projects in painting, printmaking, drawing, performance/video and sculpture.
+In semester one of your first year, you'll do a series of experimental projects in painting, printmaking, drawing, performance/video and sculpture.
 These are introduced by a wide range of staff.

 In the LifeWorkArt part of the course, we arrange visits to galleries, studios and art centres in the region.
 You can take part in exhibitions and international study visits.
 In the studio, you will have very regular meetings with first-year teaching staff and you will have academic guidance through:

-The year culminates in an exhibition – usually in an external venue in the city.
+The year ends with an exhibition – usually in an external venue in the city.
 The students take responsibility for all the organising and publicity around this show and it is always an exciting end to the year.

 Stage two